x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

 Sometime last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called "Why Greatness Cannot Be Planned - The Myth of the Objective".
-In the book they develop an argument based on experiments with synthetic processes of knowledge acquisition in the context of AI, ALife, and Learning.
-So far so good, I basically completely agree with their line of reasoning.
+In the book they develop an argument for an advanced teleology based on experiments with synthetic processes of knowledge acquisition in the context of AI, ALife, and Learning.
+The argument roughly says, that if you want to reach a goal, that is ambitious in the sense that the *exact* sequence of steps (the route) which will get you there, is not known, then accumulating possible steps is a better strategy than heading directly into the direction of the goal.
+That's because chances are, that some of these steps will turn out, but unforseeably so, to be precisely what is needed to make the next move when negotiating the route.
+So far so good, I agree with this line of reasoning.

 In the meantime, additional manifestations of that same idea keep popping up urging the collector inside me to collect.
 Here we